tierratechnologies/logmate.co.nz/content/blog/work-smarter-not-harder-by-going-paperless.md

 +++
 author = "Ellen Quirke"
-date = 2020-07-27T01:17:02Z
+date = 2020-08-05T23:13:02Z
-description = "How going paperless can help Transport Operators and Drivers improve their compliance requirements" draft = true keywords = ["Compliance", "Transport Operator", "Tech Tools", "Logmate"] title = "Work Smarter, Not Harder By Going Paperless"
+description = "How going paperless can help Operators and Drivers in the Transport Industry" keywords = ["Compliance", "Transport Operator", "Tech Tools", "Logmate"] title = "Work Smarter, Not Harder By Going Paperless"